Building a Secure Website in 12 Steps

 Using strong passwords is a must for any website owner to help protect their site from hackers and cybercriminals.
 A secure password is hard to guess, has a minimum of eight characters, and consists of a random assortment of letters, numbers, and symbols.
 If your passwords don’t meet these criteria, then it’s advisable to update your passwords to make them more secure.

 Additionally, two-factor authentication (2FA) strengthens website security by requiring an extra verification step beyond passwords, such as a code sent to a user's device.
 This added layer of protection makes it harder for hackers to access websites even if passwords are stolen.
-2FA helps thwart common cyber threats like brute force attacks and phishing, enhancing overall security for users and businesses.
+2FA helps stop common cyber threats like brute force attacks and phishing, improving overall security for users and businesses.

-Since it can be a hassle to think up new random passwords and attempt to remember them, consider using a high-quality password manager to help you generate and securely store your passwords.
-This will make it easier to create passwords while sparing you the frustration of trying to remember them.
+Since it can be difficult to create new random passwords and attempt to remember them, consider using a high-quality password manager to help you generate and securely store your passwords.
+Password managers improve security consistency by ensuring that all accounts use strong, unique credentials, while sparing you the frustration of trying to remember them.

 6. Check your admin permissions

-For an added layer of security, you can opt to install an SSL certificate on your website or blog.
-When you use an SSL, the data that is transmitted between your website and the web server is encrypted, making it more difficult for hackers to decipher.
+For an added layer of security, it is crucial to install an SSL certificate on your website or blog.
+When you use an SSL certificate, the data that is transmitted between your website and the web server is encrypted, which helps protect sensitive information as it travels across the internet.

-Google also favors sites with an SSL and tends to rank them higher.
-Installing an SSL certificate is usually quite simple, and there are many options available to choose from so you can pick the right one for your business needs.
+Search engines, like Google, favor sites using an SSL certificate and will rank them higher.
+Installing an SSL certificate is usually quite simple, and there are many options available to choose from, so you can pick the right one for your business needs.
+After installation, ensure your full site is configured to use https so that visitors always access the secure version of each page.
+This reduces mixed content issues and strengthens overall trust signals in the web browser.

 8. Run regular backups